Abdul-Rahman47896/ML_Spinal_deformation_Class_Prediction/README.md

 * Clean and preprocess the dataset.
 * Utilize the dataset to train supervised learning algorithms.
 * Build a model that can predict patient conditions based on the provided biomechanic attributes.

+# Note: Please view the code in colab for better view.